That’s VINNY on The Left

 Hey, I’m getting off the beaten track.
 Yes back in 82 the East Village was an exciting and changing neighborhood, perfect for me and other young people just starting out in this great city of ours.

-I was only paying $400 rent and had money to spend eating out. i used to eat at a Ukrainian Diner Odessa on Avenue A and Leskos as well, 2 doors down from Odessa. there I could get plates of home-made Perogis, fresh Keilbasi and other solid for for cheap.
-In the East Village there were a few old-school Italian holdovers like; John’s were I was working as a waiter & Bartender at the time, Lanza’s (now over 100 Years old), De Roberta’s Italian Pastry (over 100 years old) Brunetta a great little Italian Restaruant I used to go to which was on the same block as the original La Foccaceria and there was the current La Foccaceria on 1st Ave near East 7th Street ..
-I went in to La Foccaceria one day, I met Vinny and I loved it from the start.
+I was only paying $400 rent and had money to spend eating out.
+I used to eat at a Ukrainian Diner Odessa on Avenue A and Lesko’s as well, two doors down from Odessa.
+There I could get plates of home-made Perogis, fresh Keilbasi and other solid food for cheap.
+In the East Village there were a few old-school Italian holdovers like; John’s were I was working as a waiter & bartender at the time, Lanza’s (now over 100 Years old), De Roberta’s Italian Pastry (over 100 years old) Brunetta a great little Italian restaurant I used to go to which was on the same block as the original La Foccaceria and there was the current La Foccaceria on 1st Ave near Saint Marks Place ..
+I went in to La Foccaceria one day, I met Vinny and I loved it from the very start.
 Vinny’s father and mother had started the place way back in 1914 … Vinny, I never asked his age, but he must have been in his late 60’s at the time (1983).
-La Foccaceria served an array of wonderful dishes; all the usual pastas like; Lasagna, Spaghetti & Meatballs, Spaghetti Vongole (Clam Sauce), and Sicilaian Maccheroni like; Pasta con Sardi and Lasagna Coccati, broken pieces of lasagna pasta baked with sausage,peas, tomato, and mozzarella.
-Vinny had great soups like Pasta Fagoli and the best Lentil & Escarole Soup around.
+La Foccaceria served an array of wonderful dishes; all the usual pastas like; Lasagna, Spaghetti & Meatballs, Spaghetti Vongole (Clam Sauce), and Sicilian Maccheroni, like Pasta con Sardi and Lasagna Coccati, broken pieces of lasagna pasta baked with sausage,peas, tomato, and mozzarella.
+Vinny had great soups like Pasta Fagioli and the best Lentil & Escarole Soup around.
 He sold sandwiches like Chicken Parmigiano, Meatball Parm, Sausage & Peppers, and his most famous dish of all, the famed Vastedda Sandwich of Palermo.
-A Vastedda (Vastedde) Sandwich as we’ve said is a very famous sandwich that is a specialty in Palermo, is made with Beef Spleen (or Veal) with Ricoota and Cacciocavallo Cheese on a small Sesame Seeded Bun.
+A Vastedda (Vastedde) Sandwich as we’ve said is a very famous sandwich that is a specialty in Palermo, is made with Beef Spleen (or Veal) with Ricotta and Cacciocavallo Cheese on a small Sesame Seeded Bun.
 It is quite wonderful and was a specialty of the house at Vinny’s La Foccaceria.
 I just loved it, and at $1.60 per, even in 1982 it was one of New York’s great prepared food bargains.
-The average price of a sandwich back then was about $5.00, so at $1.60 per?
-Wow!
-I had tried most of the dishes at La Foccaceria in my first year eating there, but there was one that I loved by far most of all.
-Yes, the Vastedde.
-Most times I would have a Vastedde and a bowl of Vinny’s wonderful Lentil & escarole Soup, the best I have ever had.
-If it was Thursday or Saturday, the days that Vinny made Arancini (Sicilian Rice Balls) and Sfingione (True Sicilian Pizza), I might get a piece of Sfingione and Lentil & Escarole Soup, or Sfingione, a Vastedde, and Soup.
-Yeah!
+The average price of most sandwiches back then was about $5.00 around town, so a Vasteddeat $1.60 per?
+Wow, what a Bargain?

 Boy did I love Vinny’s.
 There was nothing like those Vastedde and Vinny making them.
 Vinny had a special stattion at a counter up front of the place where he cut the cooked Beef Spleen, fry it in lard, cut the bun, cut some Cacciocavallo, he’d lay the spleen on the bun, add some Ricotta, and sprinkle the cut Cacciocavallo Cheese over the top.
 Yumm!
 And I’d have a little chat with Vinny as he made my Vastedde right before my eyes.
 When i ordered it, all I had to say to Vinny, was, “One with everything.”
 That meant everything; the spleen, Ricotta and Cacciocavallo.
 Some people would order them minus the spleen.
 Why?
 Amateurs.